-- 87. Since 1993, CERD has developed procedures relating to early warning measures and urgent action (A/48/18, annex III), the former directed at preventing existing problems in States parties from escalating into new conflict or preventing a resumption of conflict, and the latter to respond to problems requiring immediate attention to prevent or limit the scale or number of serious violations of the Convention. - 88.
+- 86. Since 1993, CERD has developed procedures relating to early warning measures and urgent action (A/48/18, annex III), the former directed at preventing existing problems in States parties from escalating into new conflict or preventing a resumption of conflict, and the latter to respond to problems requiring immediate attention to prevent or limit the scale or number of serious violations of the Convention. - 87.
 The procedures may be invoked by the Committee itself or by interested parties such as NGOs.
-The Committee has established a working group to direct its work under the procedures, which may request written submissions from the State party and may formulate questions for it.
-A delegation from the State party is invited to attend the meeting at which the matter will be discussed in order to respond to members' questions, but the Committee may proceed with consideration of the matter even if the State party declines to send a delegation.
-Written submissions may also be made by other interested parties.
-After considering the matter, the Committee adopts a formal decision, which may include requests for action by the State party and the provision of further information in the next periodic report.
-These procedures have been used since 1993 in relation to more than 20 States parties.
+The Committee has established a working group to direct its work under the procedures and. these procedures have been used since 1993 in relation to many States parties.
 At its seventy-first session in August 2007, CERD adopted new guidelines for its early warning and urgent action procedure (A/62/18, Annex III).
 The guidelines are based on the procedures developed in 1993 but sets out more detailed criteria and indicators for the necessity of action as well as possible measures to be taken.
-They also include terms of reference for the five-member working group on early warning and urgent action. - 89.
-In the 1990s, HRC requested that several States parties facing serious difficulties in the implementation of rights contained in the Covenant either present their overdue initial/periodic reports without delay or prepare ad hoc reports on specific issues.
+They also include terms of reference for the five-member working group on early warning and urgent action.

+88. In the 1990s, HRC requested that several States parties facing serious difficulties in the implementation of rights contained in the Covenant either present their overdue initial/periodic reports without delay or prepare ad hoc reports on specific issues.
 Three States parties submitted ad hoc reports as requested.
 In March 2004, the Committee's Bureau discussed the possibility of reviving this urgent procedure/ad hoc reporting procedure and in March 2005, after further discussion, the Committee requested one State party to produce an ad hoc report, which was submitted in 2006.